patrickdappollonio/kubectl-slice/README.md

   -h, --help                   help for kubectl-slice -i, --include-kind strings   kinds to include in the output (singular, case insensitive); if empty, all Kubernetes object kinds are included
-  -f, --input-file string      the input file used to read the initial macro YAML file; if empty or "-", stdin is used -o, --output-dir string      the output directory used to output the splitted files (default ".")
-  -s, --skip-non-k8s           if enabled, any YAMLs that don't contain at least an "apiVersion", "kind" and "metadata.name" will be excluded from the split
+  -f, --input-file string      the input file used to read the initial macro YAML file; if empty or "-", stdin is used -o, --output-dir string      the output directory used to output the splitted files -s, --skip-non-k8s           if enabled, any YAMLs that don't contain at least an "apiVersion", "kind" and "metadata.name" will be excluded from the split
-  -t, --template string        go template used to generate the file name when creating the resource files in the output directory (default "{{.kind | lower}}-{{.metadata.name}}.yaml")
+      --sort-by-kind           if enabled, resources are sorted by Kind, a la Helm, before saving them to disk --stdout                 if enabled, no resource is written to disk and all resources are printed to stdout instead -t, --template string        go template used to generate the file name when creating the resource files in the output directory (default "{{.kind | lower}}-{{.metadata.name}}.yaml")
   -v, --version                version for kubectl-slice
 ```